ml5js/ml5-website-v02-docsify/docs/README.md

 ## Your First Sketch

-Now, no matter you are trying ml5.js online or locally, open your **sketch.js**.
+Open your **sketch.js** file.

-We can start to build your first ml5.js sketch - a classic application of machine learning: **image classification**.
-This application showcases how you can use a [pre-trained](https://youtu.be/yNkAuWz5lnY?si=0JuaPFYlxLFE0WSU) model called [MobileNet](https://github.com/tensorflow/tfjs-models/tree/master/mobilenet) -- a machine learning model trained to recognize the content of certain images -- in ml5.js.
-The application aims to highlight a general pattern for how ml5.js projects are setup.
+Let's begin with a classic application of machine learning: **image classification**.
+This application showcases how you can use a [pre-trained](https://youtu.be/yNkAuWz5lnY?si=0JuaPFYlxLFE0WSU) model called [MobileNet](https://github.com/tensorflow/tfjs-models/tree/master/mobilenet) trained to recognize the content of certain images.
+The demonstrations aims to highlight the pattern for the functionality of all ml5.js features.

 Inside your **sketch.js** file you can type out (or copy and paste) the following code.
-Notice in this example we have a reference to "images/bird.png".
-You'll replace this with the name of your image.
+Notice tha reference to `"images/bird.png"`.
+You'll replace this with your image filename!

 ```js
 let classifier;